 5. Singha Park

 A family-friendly attraction with a park, a huge tea plantation, strawberry farm, and cycling course.
 You can also rest in a cafe, a bakery, restaurants and more.
 This place holds numerous festivals every year, such as a Balloons festival or Bike Racing festivals.

-Don’t you think there’s so many places to visit in the center?
+Don’t you think there are so many places to visit in the center?
 Why not have a closer look at them in the links below?

 3. East of Chiang Rai

 Phu Chi Fa is a national forest park in a mountainous region of Thailand.
 The name of this place translates to ‘The mountain that points to the sky.’
 It is one of the best locations in the Thai mountainous regions to view the sunrise, and a glimpse of the ‘Sea of Mist’, a view of the fog-surrounded mountains.

 Also known as ‘Mae Khachan Hot Spring’, this place is considered the most beautiful hot spring in Thailand.
 Located in Wiang Pa Pao district, in the south-westernmost point of Chiang Rai.
 This district is less well known to foreign tourists.
 Amongst the locals and drivers who drive long distances, the hot spring is a popular rest stop.
 You can relax and recharge by dipping your feet into one of the hot springs and eating some boiled eggs.

 You can even go on a private tour that takes you to the mentioned attractions, Check the link below!

 And as always, don’t forget to check out Trazy.com for more updates on fantastic tours you could go to in Thailand!